uoysip/grandmaster-pi/README.md

 # Grandmaster Pi

 Grandmaster Pi is a chess bot that uses computer vision and machine learning to serve as a chess opponent on a physical chess board.
-This project was developed out of interest of matches played between real grandmasters and the AlphaZero engine.
+This project was developed out of interest of matches played between chess grandmasters and the AlphaZero engine.

 <p align="center">
   <img src="https://i.imgur.com/B20pj8x.gif" alt="Before and After a real chess board being detected"/>